islnlp/code-mix-humor-sarcasm-detection-EMNLP-2025/README.md

 python3 Multi-tasking_results/mtl_three_tasks.py
 ```
 We are using two models (mBERT & XLMR) for multi-task learning.
-Both model path has been given in the code, we can use accordingly.
+Both model path has been given in the code, we can use them accordingly.